wesslen/dsba5122-fall2019/README.md

 # DSBA 5122: Visual Analytics <img src="./static/images/dsba5122.png" width="180px" align="right" />

-This repository contains the code for generating [dsba5122-spring2019.netlify.com](https://dsba5122-spring2019.netlify.com).
+This repository contains the code for generating [dsba5122-fall2019.netlify.com](https://dsba5122-fall2019.netlify.com).

 ## Attribution

-This course was forked from Andrew Heiss' [MPA 635 Data Visualization](https://github.com/andrewheiss/datavizf18.classes.andrewheiss.com).
-Many of the resources were used (and many added too) and like Andrew's repo, this course is provided under CC BY-NC-SA 4.0.
+This course was originally forked from Andrew Heiss' [MPA 635 Data Visualization](https://github.com/andrewheiss/datavizf18.classes.andrewheiss.com).
+A previous version of this course was taught in [Spring 2019](https://dsba5122-spring2019.netlify.com).Many of the resources were used (and many added too) and like Andrew's repo, this course is provided under CC BY-NC-SA 4.0.

 Much thanks goes to the many open source contributors of the course materials (directly or inspired by their work):
 * [Andrew Heiss](https://www.andrewheiss.com/)